-Alternative forms of management include not treating the skin laxness and bagginess in the eyelids or in the forehead and upper eyebrow region by surgery.
+Alternative forms of management include not treating the skin laxness and bagginess in the eyelids by surgery.
+Improvement of skin laxness, fatty deposits and skin wrinkles may be accomplished by other treatments or surgery such as a brow lift when indicated.
 Other forms of eyelid surgery may be needed should you have disorders affecting the function of the eyelid such as drooping eyelids from muscle problems (eyelid ptosis) or looseness between the eyelid and eyeball (ectropion).
-Minor skin wrinkling may be improved through chemical skin-peels, lasers or other skin treatments.
+Minor skin wrinkling may be improved through chemical skin-peels or other skin treatments.
 Risks and potential complications are associated with alternative forms of treatment.

-RISKS OF BLEPHAROPLASTY & BROW SURGERY
+RISKS OF BLEPHAROPLASTY SURGERY

 Every surgical procedure involves a certain amount of risk, and it is important that you understand the risks involved.
 An individual's choice to undergo a surgical procedure is based on the comparison of the risk to potential benefit.
-Although the majority of patients do not experience the following complications, you should discuss each of them with your plastic surgeon(s) to make sure you understand the risks, potential complications, and consequences of blepharoplasty & brow surgery.
+Although the majority of patients do not experience the following complications, you should discuss each of them with your plastic surgeon(s) to make sure you understand the risks, potential complications, and consequences of blepharoplasty surgery.